matiwinnetou/spring-soy-view/README.md

 * Updated example project to reflect new changes
 * Injected Data should now be used to generate file hashes for ajax compiler module.

+### 1.25.2
+* Backwards compatible changes
+* Introduced new class ClasspathTemplateResolver as per Pull Request
+* Minor improvements to pom.xml files as per Pull Request

 ### License

 Apache License Version 2.0

 ### Known issues:
-* SoyAjaxController may not work under windows server, i.e. it may only work with linux style file paths
+* SoyAjaxController may not work under windows, i.e. it may only work with linux style file paths

 ### Example project (shows Black-Box mode in action)
 * https://github.com/mati1979/spring-soy-view-example